 Coffee contains caffeine, which is one of the few substances known to help mobilise fats from your fat tissues and increase metabolism.
 In controlled studies, it's been shown to boost metabolic rate by up to 3-11%, depending on the person and the dosage, with emerging research suggesting that caffeine may help boost ketone levels which is also great for maximising your fat burning potential.

 As regard to diabetes, those who consumed 6 or more cups per day had a 22% lower risk of diabetes.
-A recent review of research conducted by Harvard’s Dr. Frank Hu showed that the risk of type II diabetes decreases by 9% for each daily cup of coffee consumed.
+A recent review of research conducted by Harvard’s Dr Frank Hu showed that the risk of type II diabetes decreases by 9% for each daily cup of coffee consumed.
 Decaf coffee decreased risk by 6% per cup.

 Better Exercise Performance

 Looking to pump those biceps or run that marathon?
 Well, you may be surprised to learn that coffee has some beneficial effects on athletic performance.
 When consumed before exercise, coffee can cause fat cells to be used as an alternative energy source, as opposed to glycogen.
-Not only does coffee obviously improve focus and endurance, it accelerates fat loss, decreases muscular pain, and increases your overall performance whether on the track or on the tricep press machine.
+Not only does coffee obviously improve focus and endurance, but it also accelerates fat loss, decreases muscular pain, and increases your overall performance whether on the track or on the tricep press machine.

 But what about caffeine, can it be harmful?